-Prerequisite: SOAN 1101 An introduction to the soc
+Prerequisite: SOAN 1101

 An introduction to the sociological study of aging, including a study of the social process of aging and the institutions, norms and values relevant to the aged.
 Topics to be discussed include: aging and the family, the politics of aging, aging and Canadian social policy.
 Note: Students who have received credit for GNTG 2219 may not take this course for credit.(Also listed as SOAN 2219)